deybhayden/bendows/INSTALL.md

 ## Add Explorer 'Open with Code'

-Double click the `vscode.reg` file to add an option in Explorer to open a folder in VS Code.
+Double click the `shell-vscode.reg` and `background-vscode.reg` files to add an option in Explorer to open a folder in VS Code.